 Our science program provides a learning environment that emphasizes scientific inquiry, technological literacy, environmental awareness and critical thinking.
 In their science classes, students develop necessary skills such as observation, measurement, hypothesis-formation, research and report-writing (expository writing) – skills that will serve them well throughout their educational careers and their adult lives.
-We want our students to ask questions, and enjoy learning about how things work in our world.
-Over the next three years, St. Francis Solano School will be rolling out Next Generation Science curriculum.
+We want our students to ask questions and enjoy learning about how things work in our world.
+St. Francis Solano School will be rolling out Next Generation Science curriculum.

 The following topics are emphasized in each grade: